fboender/mcplayeredit/README.txt

 - Setting the in-game time of day.
 - Bookmark locations and warp back to them (works inter-dimensional).
 - Track your inventory in case of death.
+- Showing the random seed for your world.
 - Commandline history
 - Commandline tab-completion (only on GNU/Linux, WinXP for now)